zopefoundation/z3c.language.negotiator/src/z3c/language/negotiator/README.txt

 Negotiator
 ==========

-This package provides a local implementation of a INegotiator defined in zope.i18n.interfaces.
+This package provides a local implementation of the ``INegotiator`` interface defined in ``zope.i18n.interfaces``.
 The negotiator implementation offers some additional usefull attributes which are explained later.
-This INegotiator is also used in the z3c.language.switch package.
+This ``INegotiator`` is also used in the ``z3c.language.switch`` package.

 Let's setup a negotiator: